-I would like to expand Disabled musicians’ community.
+I would like to expand the Disabled musicians’ community.

 Do you think your experience of making music has been the same as other people?

-As [someone with] an autistic spectrum disorder and speech and language disorder, I am struggling to learn theory, also difficult to pass exams like GCSE's and A-levels, which, I mean, I have very limited choice for my higher education, but it doesn't mean that I can't learn music.
+As [someone with] an autistic spectrum disorder and speech and language disorder, I am struggling to learn theory, also [it is] difficult to pass exams like GCSE's and A-levels, which [means that] I have very limited choice for my higher education, but it doesn't mean that I can't learn music.